josipursan/ML/Playground/k_means/3540e17_k_means_first_working_version_explained.md

 Take a look at **Chunk 5**.
 <br><br/>

-## Chunk 5 - assigning datapoitns to centroids
+## Chunk 5 - assigning datapoints to centroids
 ```python
 for col in range(all_distances_array.shape[1]):
     cluster_centroid_assignments.append(np.argmin(all_distances_array[:, col])